mrpowers-io/spark-fast-tests/README.md

 `assertSmallDataFrameEquality(sourceDF, expectedDF)` will throw a `DatasetContentMismatch` error.

-We can set the `orderedComparison` boolean flag to false, so spark-fast-tests automatically sorts the DataFrame before performing the comparison.
+We can set the `orderedComparison` boolean flag to `false` and spark-fast-tests will sort the DataFrames before performing the comparison.

 `assertSmallDataFrameEquality(sourceDF, expectedDF, orderedComparison = false)` will not throw an error.